25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Algorithms.md

 ---
 title: Algorithms
-description: A process or set of rules to be followed in calculations or other problem-solving operations.
+description: A process or set of rules to be followed in calculations or other problem-solving operations
 ---

 # Algorithms

 Informally, an **algorithm** is any well-defined computational procedure that takes some value, or set of values, as **input** and produces some value, or set of values, as **output**.
-An algorithm is thus a sequence of computational steps that transform the input into the output.
+An algorithm is thus a sequence of computational steps that transform the input into the output

 An algorithm is said to be **correct if, for every input instance, it halts with the correct output**